creativecommons/search/README.md

 See [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ## Setting up the Project
+The three main tools you'll need on most projects here are:
+1. Docker App (Docker does some heavy lifting, but it's mostly for background use)
+2. A code editor/IDE (VS Code, Sublime, Nova, etc.)(This is where the bulk of the work, like cloning your repo, and making your code changes, will be done)
+3. A command-line/terminal client (Terminal, iTerm2, etc.) (if your IDE doesn't have one)

+If you have all three of these tools, then you can proceed to the next steps below

 Perform the following steps to create a copy of this repository on your local machine: